sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal.md

 weight: 2
 ---

 The Tyk Enterprise Developer Portal is the most flexible and straightforward way for API providers to publish, monetize and drive the adoption of APIs.
-It provides a full-fledged CMS-like system that enables you to serve all stages of API adoption: from the look and feel customisation to exposing APIs and enabling third-party developers to register and use your APIs.
+It provides a full-fledged CMS-like system that enables you to serve all stages of API adoption: from the look and feel customization to exposing APIs and enabling third-party developers to register and use your APIs.

 The Tyk Enterprise Developer Portal enables you to:

-* Completely customise look and feel of the portal.
+* Completely customize look and feel of the portal.
 * Combine multiple APIs into API product and supply them with OpenAPI documentation and tutorials.
 * Create multiple organisations and teams to segment your developer audience.
 * Create multiple API catalogs to tailor visibility of API products and plans to different audiences.